timothymeyers/NoOpsAccelerator/README.md

 ## Special Thanks and Liner Notes

-This project is greatly influenced by and owes a debt of graititude to the following:
+This project is greatly influenced by and owes a debt of gratitude to the following:

 * [Common Azure Resource Modules Library](aka.ms/carml)
 * [Azure Landing Zones for Canadian Public Sector](https://github.com/azure/canadapubsecalz)